zzoko/GPU-bsod-fix/README.md

-Disable dedicated GPU and run on internal graphics to prevent BSOD when unplugged.
+TEMPORARY FIX to disable dedicated GPU and run on internal graphics to prevent nvlddmkm.sys BSOD when unplugged.

 How to use script:
 1. Download both bat files and place them somewhere safe.